Skukuza: Facilities

 Being the largest rest camp in the Kruger National Park and a village in its own right, Skukuza boasts more facilities than any other camp.
 As a village of over a thousand people and the administrative headquarters of Kruger Park, Skukuza also includes the types of local services one would expect from a village, including a police station, a bank branch (First National Bank), and a court.
 The court was opened in April 2017 and was scheduled to close in October 2019 with cases moving to Mbombela (Nelspruit), but the decision was placed under moratorium in September 2019 due to its success in swift conviction of poachers (with a 99.8% conviction rate).

 Skukuza also has a number of historical sites including 3 museums and a library, besides a camp centre consisting of shops and restaurants.
 The Selati Train restaurant is situated on an old train platform on the eastern verge of the camp.
 From the main reception a visitor can organize game drives, bush braais, and guided walks in Kruger.
 Besides the camp basics, Skukuza also has 2 swimming pools, a golf course, library, minor motor repairs, police station, post office and even a bank.
 These shops and facilities are surrounded by different sized huts, larger guest houses, as well as a rustic camping terrain.

-There is an airport 5km away, called Skukuza Airport, with direct flights from Cape Town and Johannesburg on a daily basis.
-South African National Parks (SANParks) acquired 4 helicopters, which are based at Skukuza, in order to assist with anti Rhino poaching and other wildlife operations from the sky.
+There is an airport 5 km away, called Skukuza Airport, with direct flights from Cape Town and Johannesburg on a daily basis.
+South African National Parks (SANParks) acquired 4 helicopters, which are based at Skukuza, in order to assist with anti rhino poaching and other wildlife operations from the sky.